 Yellow cards will only be issued by the Key Stage co-ordinator for more serious offences.
 The Key Stage coordinator will phone home and arrange for parents to come into school to discuss the matter with themselves and the class teacher - unless the Designated Safeguarding Lead suggests that the parents are not notified.
-The Key Stage Coordinator will record the incident on Behaviour Watch.
+This will be recorded in the central management place for all SMT to see.
 Upon receiving a third yellow card, a child will be issued with an automatic red card.
 The child will be referred to the Deputy or Head.
 The Key Stage co-ordinator may however decide that the misdemeanour falls into the category of a red card offence and refer the child directly to the Deputy or Head.